awsdocs/amazon-s3-userguide/doc_source/AuthUsingTempFederationToken.md

  9.   ]
 10. }
 ```
 The policy allows the IAM user to request temporary security credentials and access permission only to list your AWS resources\.
-For more information about how to create an IAM user, see [Creating Your First IAM User and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
+For more information about how to create an IAM user, see [Creating Your First IAM user and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
 You can now use the IAM user security credentials to test the following example\.
 The example sends an authenticated request to Amazon S3 using temporary security credentials\.
 When requesting temporary security credentials for the federated user \(User1\), the example specifies the following policy, which restricts access to list objects in a specific bucket\.
 Update the policy with your bucket name\.

 ```